onivim/oni2/README.md

 - __Cross-Platform__ - works on Windows, OSX, and Linux
 - __Batteries Included__ - works out of the box
 - __Performance__ - no compromises: native performance, minimal input latency
-- __Ease Learning Curve__ - Oni 2 should be comfortable for non-vimmers, too!
+- __Easy to Learn__ - Onivim 2 should be comfortable for non-vimmers, too!

 The goal of this project is to build an editor that doesn't exist today - the _speed_ of a native code editor like Sublime, the _power_ of modal editing, and the _rich tooling_ that comes with a lightweight editor like VSCode.